Skip to main content

 Apps That Can Help

 Planning ahead is also key to spending less at the grocery store and preventing food waste.
 There are some excellent apps that make it easy for families to create and share weekly meal plans and grocery lists.
-Here are some free ones to try:
+Here are some to try:

 And if you’re looking for cooking inspiration, start with items that are on sale at your local grocery stores.
 That gives you a leg up on the savings game.
-Check out the latest grocery flyers right on your smartphone with free apps like these:
+Check out the latest grocery flyers right on your smartphone with apps like these:

 Besides the food budget, keep an eye on your subscriptions, too.
-We’ve all signed up for a free trial of a streaming service to watch a hot new show or movie, and then forgotten to cancel.
+We’ve all signed up for a no-cost trial of a streaming service to watch a hot new show or movie, and then forgotten to cancel.
 Pretty soon, your monthly streaming bills are rivaling what you used to pay for cable.

 Rieckens suggests throwing a quarterly “budget party” — order a pizza, run through the budget and drop any unwanted or rarely used subscriptions.
 “Then you really have something to celebrate,” he says.